tmgufrpe/tmgufrpe.github.io/_posts/people/2018-12-18-saulo-lucas-gomes-ferreira.md

 ---

 <b>Short Bio</b><br/>
 Computer Science student from UFRPE since 2016.
 Focusing on Artificial Intelligence and a Data Science enthusiast.
 Researcher in the fields of Natural Language Processing, as Document Classification and Sentiment Analysis.
 Studied Image Processing with OpenCV and Python Fundamentals for Data Analysis.
 Experience as a Systems Developer, such as mobile, web and desktop.
-(Texto informado pelo autor)
+(Text informed by the author)
 <br><br>
 Current research: NLP - Text Mining - Sentiment Analysis <br>
 Current project: <a href="https://github.com/saulolks/CDSentimentAnalysis-Project" target="blank">https://github.com/saulolks/CDSentimentAnalysis-Project</a>